turbonomic/tbutil/docs/JS-ADDINS.md

 ### {client}.findInstances(type, displayName)

 Searches for instances with the specified type and/or display name.
 Returns the instance list - which may be empty.
 This call leverages the "search" endpoint with the "types" and "q" fields set.

+### {client}.getCookie(name)

+Gets the value of the named cookie used in the communication with Turbonomic.
+Note that this should be called AFTER access to a REST API method to ensure that the cookie is up to date.

 ### {client}.getCredentialKey( )